 Well, it's official.
 I'm no blogger. :) But I AM all about financial independence, and thought I'd share an update.

-And I usually spend about $30k a year.
-(My girlfriend shares the rent, I travel using points or to stay with friends, and I drive a modest Prius when I'm not on the road for work.)
+And I usually spend less than $40k a year.
+How?
+My girlfriend shares the rent, I travel using points or stay with friends, and I drive a fuel-efficient Prius.

 I started my financial journey when I was 24, when my net worth was -$125k due to my student loans and credit card debt.
 I learned to be frugal because I had to be.

-About three years ago I reached the crossover point, where I could technically finance my modest lifestyle with passive income if I wanted.
-I chose (and choose) to keep working, though, because there are so many things to learn, places to go, and people to meet.
-I enjoy my work and want to continue to grow, if for no other reason that to see what life has in store for me.
-Opportunity is out there, and I won't come across it sitting on my couch.
+Early in 2018 I reached the crossover point, where I could finance my current lifestyle exclusively with passive income, saving 100% of my take home salary.
+I choose to keep working, though - there are so many things to learn, places to go, and people to meet.
+Opportunity is out there, and I won't find it sitting on my couch.

-Because I've been less stressed on the weekends than I used to be, I started a business with my partner, which is growing quickly!
-In a few years I may transition to that full time, or explore something else.
+Because I've been less stressed than I used to be, I helped start a business with my partner, which is thriving!
+In a few years I may transition there full time, or explore something else.
 While I may have 'retired' from mandatory work, I've found optional work to be rewarding enough to keep doing.

-Before we get tactical, though, I always point out that this is a MAJOR ACCOMPLISHMENT!
-Deciding to invest extra money means two things: first, it means they have their acts together and are spending less than they earn.
-And second, it means they're thinking less about their next vacation and more about the long term.
+Before I get tactical with them, though, I always point out that this is a MAJOR ACCOMPLISHMENT!
+Deciding to invest extra money means two things: first, it means they have extra money, derived from spending less than they earn.
+And second, it means they're thinking about the long term.
 These are the building blocks of wealth; people who think this way tend to become wealthy.
 So props for having some extra cash.

 So now they're smiling, they're feeling good.
-They want to jump right into which broker they should use or which stocks are the best value. <smh> At this point, I have to stop the whole conversation again, and ask two simple questions:
+They want to jump right into which broker they should use or which stocks they should buy. <smh> At this point, I have to stop the whole conversation again, and ask two simple questions:

 2) What are you investing for?

-The answers to these two questions will have a much, much bigger impact on their investing success than any brokerage choice or stock tips I could share (which I would never share, because buying individual stocks is a sucker's game)...
+The answers to these two questions will have a much, much bigger impact on their investing success than any brokerage choice or stock tips I could share (which I actually can't, because someone starting out should never buy individual stocks).
 Anyway, let's dig into those two questions:

-1) Are you sure you want to invest?
+1) Are you sure you should invest?
 This one's huge.
 So you've saved up ten grand and are ready to put it to work.
 But are you sure you should invest it?
 I mean, have you already reviewed your Personal Balance Sheet?
-If you've paid off your credit cards, stashed away some cash for an emergency, and don't anticipate any big expenses for a few years, ok - you might be ready to invest.
+If you've paid off your credit cards, stashed away some cash for an emergency, and don't anticipate any big expenses for a few years, ok - maybe you should invest.

 2) What are you investing for?
 Investing for retirement, a child's college tuition, or a down payment on a house each has a different time horizon.
 The last thing you want to do is pull money out of an investment account a year into a big market downturn.
 Once you know your time horizon, you can figure out which accounts to use, how much to allocate toward stocks or bonds, and even which broker to choose.
 Seems like a simple question, but it'll get you thinking.